Polatvtnsvr/DSA210_PROJ/README.md

    - Includes metadata such as video titles, watch timestamps, and durations.

 2. **Exam Dates:**
-   - Extracted from a Notion calendar using the Notion API.
+   - Extracted from a Notion calendar using the Notion Integrations(Integrations use the API to access Notion's pages, databases, and users. like google takeout).
    - Provides structured data on exam schedules to correlate with viewing habits.

 ---